-- 9.1 After the deadline, officers may contact organisations to clarify information or to access missing information.
+- 9.1 Officers may contact organisations to clarify information or to access missing information.
 If an organisation cannot clarify or obtain information, its application will not normally go through to the next stage. - 9.2 Officers will sift applications and collate those which meet the council's requirements.
-This process includes: - 9.2.1 Creating a simple grid to give an overview of the grant requests.
-The grid will include any other funding an organisation is in receipt of. - 9.2.2 A report that highlights issues Members need to be aware of. - 9.2.3 Rejected applications. - 9.2.4 Details of applicants from the previous year who did not claim their grant or report back on their 'end of project' form. - 9.3 An Extraordinary Full Council meeting may be arranged in late-April/early-May to consider applications to the community fund. - 9.4 Grants will be paid on receipt of copies of the appropriate invoices or receipts.
+This process includes: - 9.2.1 A report that highlights issues Members need to be aware of. - 9.2.2 Rejected applications. - 9.2.3 Details of applicants from the previous year who did not claim their grant or report back on their 'end of project' form.